Hunter Information and Training (HIT) Program

 The Becoming an Outdoors Woman (BOW) Program offers hands-on workshops that teach adult women outdoor skills while building their confidence and ability to get out and safely enjoy all that Alaska has to offer.

-The HIT Program is heavily involved with youth conservation and shooting programs, including: National Archery in the Schools (NASP), Shotgun & Rimfire Rifle Shooting Leagues, Conservation Camps, and Explore Bowhunting.
+The HIT Program is heavily involved with youth conservation and shooting programs, including: National Archery in the Schools (NASP), Youth Shotgun League, and Outdoor Youth Days day camp.